What is a college math placement test?

 What if I don’t know which math placement test my college uses?

 Often students are aware that they need to take a college placement test, but they don’t know which one their school requires.
 You can find the information on their website or through their admissions office.
-However, to make life easier, we’ve matched each college or university in the country with the test that it uses.
+However, to make life easier, you can use the link below to select your college or university and we’ll let you know which test it uses.

 Click here to find out which assessment test your college offers

 Our list of colleges and their tests is very current.
-However, you may want to double-check with your school’s website just make absolutely sure that you’re preparing for the correct test.
+However, you may want to double-check with your school’s website to make absolutely sure that you’re preparing for the correct test.

 What is the “Math Placement Test (Universal)” course that I see on your list?

-Many colleges use a custom, in-house test they’ve created themselves (instead of offering one of the major placement tests such as the ACCUPLACER, PERT, etc.).
+Many colleges use a custom test they’ve created themselves (instead of offering one of the major placement tests such as the ACCUPLACER, PERT, etc.).
 In this situation, we recommend our “Universal” math placement test prep course.
-This thorough course covers every topic you might come across if your college offers its own placement test.
+This thorough study guide covers every topic you might come across if your college offers its own placement test.